den-sq/ouroboros/documentation/docs/guide/backproject.md

 - 📁 `Slice Configuration File` - Path to the `-configuration.json` file which includes information generated during slicing needed for backprojection.
 - 📁 `Output File Folder` - The folder to save all the resulting files into.
 - `Output File Name` - Base name for all output files.
-- `Output MIP Level` - The mip level to output the backprojection in (essentially an upsample option).
+- `Output MIP Level` - The MIP level to output the backprojection in (essentially an upsample option).
 Use this if you downsampled in the slicing step.
 - `Upsample Order` - The interpolation order Ouroboros uses to interpolate values from a lower MIP level.
 If you check the binary option, feel free to set this to 0.
 - `Backprojection Compression` - The compression option to use for the backprojected tiff(s).
 Recommended options: `none`, `zlib`, `zstd`.
 - `Output Single File` - Whether to output one tiff stack file or a folder of files.